 The outcome?
 Possibly my favourite Halloween to date.

 Short side note but: I’m not a huge roller coaster fan, I’ll throw that out there.
-I like them, sure: as the years have passed I’ve definitely gotten braver, my tolerance has stretched & I’ve pushed myself onto some that I wouldn’t have in the past.
+I like them, sure: as the years have passed I’ve definitely gotten braver.
+My tolerance has stretched & I’ve pushed myself onto some that I wouldn’t have in the past.
 But I LOVE how Disneyland Paris seems to have more “roller coaster” alternatives to the Florida originals.
 For example, Space Mountain in Paris?
-Yeah, that’s a faster coaster.
-With 360 loops & everything (hate loops?
-I did too!
-But weirdly, the loops at Disneyland must be configured tighter or something as opposed to other parks, because I didn’t walk away with the usual “sick tummy” feeling from the G-force flying to my skull when I was upside down).
+That’s a faster coaster.
+With 360 loops & everything!
 I’m not just saying that, either, I think over the 3 days Scott & I were there, we rode Space Mountain about 10 times.
 We kinda became 360 junkies.

-The night ticked on, rides were ridden (It’s a Small World: tradition.
+The night ticked on and rides were ridden.
+(It’s a Small World: tradition.
 Also incredibly creepy, I freaking hate mannequins/dolls.
 Space Mountain: who can resist.
 Phantom Manor?
 Classic.
 Indiana Jones: why not!
 Pirates of the Carribean?
 Of course.
 And finally, Buzz Lightyear: because what’s a better way to top off Halloween than by shooting aliens in the face with lazers.
-And also by spinning your cart so much that your boyfriend can’t score any points even though he ends up beating you by a 15,000 points lead anyway… #stillnotoverit) and popcorn was inhaled by the tub.
-It was the perfect way to spend Halloween, exploring a theme park with thousands of people that you can play ‘Guess the Character’ about with your boyfriend as they pass
+And also by spinning your cart so much that your boyfriend can’t score any points even though he ends up beating you by a 15,000 points lead anyway. #StillNotOverIt) and popcorn was inhaled by the tub.
+It was the perfect way to spend Halloween, exploring a theme park with thousands of people that you can play ‘Guess the Character’ about with your boyfriend as they pass.

 What do you get up to for Halloween?
 I know it’s only June, but it’s never too early to get hyped for October!
 Ha!